top of page

 While it is true that Maasai men may share wives within the same age-set, and a spear in front of a house signals that someone has entered his wife’s home, this tradition is more nuanced than it appears.
 Sharing wives within the same age-set is culturally accepted, but it comes with restrictions.
 First of all, if a man sleeps with a woman from a different age-set, it is considered a serious offense and dealt with under customary law.

 Importantly, the woman’s consent is key.
-The spear is only placed with the woman’s permission—a man cannot simply mark her house and enter without her agreement.
-This custom actually provides Maasai women with a degree of sexual agency, especially since spouses are traditionally chosen by the parents.
+The spear is only placed with the woman’s permission, and a man cannot simply mark her house and enter without her agreement.
+This custom gives Maasai women a degree of sexual agency, especially since spouses are traditionally chosen by the parents.

 So what is love in Maasai culture?
 Marriage is fundamentally an institution of obligation, alliance, and family-building.
 Love, however, grows from the woman’s choice, blending cultural duty with personal affection.

 Want to go deeper?
-Discover what it’s really like to live among the Maasai—and learn how immersive travel can change the way you see the world—in this personal story:
+Discover what it is really like to live among the Maasai, and see how immersive travel can change the way you view the world, in this personal story:

 And if you're curious how Maasai people greet one another, show respect, or speak in daily life, check out this cultural guide: